c2hm/CampUS/Electricity/README.md

 About the Arduino plugins:

 Each pins has a maximum output current of 5mA.
 Total output current from pins should not reach over ±120mA

+Arduino's already used pins by openCR:
+ - 13